Wiskott–Aldrich syndrome: Epidemiology

 The estimated incidence of Wiskott–Aldrich syndrome in the United States is one in 250,000 live male births.
 While still a rare disease, this makes it more common than many genetic immunodeficiency syndromes such as hyper-IgM syndrome or SCID, which have an estimated incidence of about one in 1,000,000 live births, and Wiskott–Aldrich syndrome is thought to account for 1.2% of all inherited immunodeficiencies in the United States.
 WAS occurs worldwide and is not known to be more common in any particular ethnic group.

 History

+Name origins

 The syndrome is named after Dr. Alfred Wiskott (1898–1978), a German pediatrician who first noticed the syndrome in 1937, and Dr. Robert Anderson Aldrich (1917–1998), an American pediatrician who described the disease in a family of Dutch-Americans in 1954.
 Wiskott described three brothers with a similar disease, whose sisters were unaffected.
 In 2006, a German research group analyzed family members of Wiskott's three cases, and surmised they probably shared a novel frameshift mutation of the first exon of the WASp gene.

+Rademacher's disease

+In 1959, physicians evaluated 19-year-old David Rademacher to determine whether he might have an adult form of Aldrich syndrome, now known as Wiskott–Aldrich syndrome.
+The case is historically notable for its close resemblance to WAS, with immunologic differences that led physicians to classify it separately at the time.

+Rademacher suffered from many overlapping symptoms typically displayed in Aldrich syndrome, including eczema, easy bruising, abnormal bleeding, thrombocytopenia, and recurrent serious infections from infancy, with symptoms beginning at about three months of age.
+His family history strongly suggested a sex-linked recessive disorder on his maternal side, as physicians noted he had three maternal uncles who died in infancy from "bloody diarrhea" and one maternal cousin who died with eczema, giant cell pneumonia, and thrombocytopenia.

+The combination of eczema, thrombocytopenia, excessive bleeding, recurrent infections, and an apparently X-linked family history led physicians to note that it closely resembled the clinical syndrome described by Robert Aldrich in 1954.
+In response, they studied Rademacher's immune response to extensive antigenic stimulation after temporarily discontinuing gamma globulin therapy.
+Despite such, physicians detected no antibody response to any of the antigens administered; a stark difference from the Aldrich syndrome cases of the time, which had been able to produce antibodies following bacterial and viral antigenic stimulation.

+Additionally, while abnormally small platelets are a key feature of WAS, the report on Rademacher did not document the patient's platelet size, leaving this important point of comparison a mystery.
+Another abnormality in the case was that the patient's immunoglobulin A (IgA) was reported to be completely absent from his body based on their findings, which is an important antibody for protecting mucosal surfaces such as the gastrointestinal and respiratory tracts.